 You do not need to work in television or have a formal qualification to apply for this Diploma, but you must be able to demonstrate a genuine passion for, and informed interest in, factual television.

 If you are an EEA or International citizen, you must already be in possession of EU settled/pre-settled status or another visa which allows you to study for the duration of the course.
 If you do not already hold a UK status, unfortunately we cannot accept your application as we are currently unable to support a visa on our Diploma courses.

 If you have any questions, please email email@example.com.

 How to apply

 Applicants must complete the online application form and submit the following supporting materials:

-- An idea for a factual series on Discovery Channel UK no more than 750 words max
+- An idea for a factual television series, no more than 500 words max.

-- Tell us about a stand out Factual TV programme you’ve watched in the last month.
+- A review of a factual development programme that you have recently watched and enjoyed.
 Explain why you think it was a success.
-500 words max
+500 words max.